 Included below are some key points highlighting the progress of the SURS diversity initiative over the past decade as well as more recent activities.
-SURS recognizes that additional work remains to be accomplished in this area.
+SURS continues with the additional work to improve and maintain accomplishments in all areas.

 Summary of Key Points